Man City's Disney-esque quest for world domination... in football and beyond | Goal.com

 “An alternative view is that CFG is seeking to challenge existing governance structures in football and is confident of doing this, given the diversified and global nature of its activities.”

-Just how big and where the game will grow most will become clearer in the next decade but CFG are already well-established in what look like potentially key markets.
-It’s a long way from the club they bought in 2008 that was simply hoping to win its first trophy in more than 30 years.
+Just how big and where the game will grow most will become clearer in the next decade but CFG is already well-established in what look like potentially key markets.
+It’s a long way from the club it bought in 2008 that were simply hoping to win their first trophy in more than 30 years.